kindelia/Kindelia/WHITEPAPER.md

 Finally, the lack of a native currency may cause one to wonder how block rewards and transaction fees could possibly work.
-Initially, when the network isn't fully used, miners will just include statements altruistically, sorted by their hashes.
+Initially, when the network isn't fully used, miners will just include statements altruistically, sorted by their hashes, i.e., using a portable Proof-of-Work in order to prevent spam.
 That means that, on the beginning, anyone will be able to deploy and using functions for free.
-When blocks get full in either space, state or computation, a fee market will emerge, where users will pay miners to prioritize their statements:
+When blocks get full in either space, state or computation, a fee market will naturally emerge, and users will pay miners to prioritize their statements:

 ```
 // Statement signed by Bob to send 1000 CAT to Alice